 The cleaner version of this dish utilizes a quick marinade and short stint in the oven in a pre-heated cast iron skillet.
 The toppings are the same.
 I even came up with a cleaner version of the Creamy Jalapeño Salsa!

-Serve with this yummy rice!
+Serve with Puerto Rican rice!

 The marinade for this fish was inspired by Bobby Flays fish taco marinade.
 The Creamy Jalapeño Salsa is inspired by Chuy’s creamy salsa.
 Chuys is a local restaurant in Austin, TX, they have a great salsa bar!